pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

     about the service by running `kubectl get services`.

 For more information, see [Spouts](../concepts/pipeline-concepts/pipeline/spout.md).

-### Max Queue Size (optional)
-`max_queue_size` specifies that maximum number of datums that a worker should hold in its processing queue at a given time (after processing its entire queue, a worker "checkpoints" its progress by writing to persistent storage).
-The default value is `1` which means workers will only hold onto the value that they're currently processing.

-Increasing this value can improve pipeline performance, as that allows workers to simultaneously download, process and upload different datums at the same time (and reduces the total time spent on checkpointing).
-Decreasing this value can make jobs more robust to failed workers, as work gets checkpointed more often, and a failing worker will not lose as much progress.
-Setting this value too high can also cause problems if you have `lazy` inputs, as there's a cap of 10,000 `lazy` files per worker and multiple datums that are running all count against this limit.

 ### Datum Set Spec (optional)
 `datum_set_spec` specifies how a pipeline should group its datums.